prof3ssorSt3v3/mad9011/docs/modules/week9/README.md

 ## Last but not least of Photoshop

 It's time to have fun with intuitive photo retouching and restoring tools.
 We will work on optimizing images for the web.
 User hates to wait, taking 2-3 seconds to load an image is a long time for them.
 Our goal is to deliver high-quality images in the right format, dimension, resolution while keeping the smallest possible size with the least loading time.
-Finally, we will wrap up our learning by explorering the popular 2020 Adobe Photoshop new features.
+Finally, we will wrap up our learning by explorering the new and popular 2020 Adobe Photoshop CC features.

 ## Photo Retouching & Restoration